 An old, slow, SharePoint intranet that has a bunch of static web pages, with outdated information and an unfriendly interface is very off-putting.
 Employees would rather not visit your intranet at all and instead substitute it with modern apps that can make their work easier.

 Users tend to engage more when your intranet serves content that is relevant and useful to them.
-Further, your intranet can entice users to visit often with rich and personalized content such as videos, pictures, a social feed, recognition stories, etc., and with the tools they need to do their work – all on one unified platform.
+Further, your intranet can entice users to visit often with rich and personalized content such as videos, pictures, a social feed, recognition stories, etc., and with the tools, they need to do their work – all on one unified platform.

 If your SharePoint intranet doesn’t offer these capabilities, you surely need to plan an overhaul.

-What a modern intranet on Microsoft Office 365 offers?
+What does a modern SharePoint intranet offer?

 Let’s look at some of the features it offers: